JDCNet: Confidence-Gated Privileged-Modality Distillation for Cost-Preserving X-ray Inference: Related Work

 \subsection{Evidence Robustness in Small Medical-Imaging Cohorts}

-Clinical-impact reviews, COVID-19 prediction-model appraisals, and biomedical image-analysis benchmarking studies all emphasize the same warning: small or weakly described evaluation cohorts can produce optimistic rankings that do not survive closer scrutiny~\cite{kelly2019clinicalimpact,wynants2020prediction,roberts2021pitfalls,maierhein2018rankings,varoquaux2022failures}.
-This concern is central to our setting because the paired cohort is much smaller than the all-X-ray cohort and because the initial held-out split contains only one negative validation case.
-We therefore treat evidence robustness not as a stylistic add-on, but as part of the scientific contribution: if a transfer claim changes materially under resampling, same-case controls, or imbalance-sensitive evaluation, then that instability is itself a result that needs to be reported.
+Clinical-impact reviews~\cite{kelly2019clinicalimpact}, COVID-19 prediction-model appraisals~\cite{wynants2020prediction,roberts2021pitfalls}, hidden-stratification analyses~\cite{oakdenrayner2020hidden}, shortcut analyses in chest-radiograph learning~\cite{degrave2021shortcut,zech2018variable}, and biomedical image-analysis benchmarking studies~\cite{maierhein2018rankings,varoquaux2022failures} all emphasize a common warning: small or weakly described evaluation cohorts can produce optimistic rankings that do not survive closer scrutiny.
+This concern is central to our setting because the paired cohort is much smaller than the all-X-ray cohort and because COVID-era thoracic models are particularly exposed to source-shift and shortcut artefacts.
+We therefore treat evidence robustness as part of the scientific contribution rather than as a stylistic add-on: if a transfer claim changes materially under resampling, same-case controls, or imbalance-sensitive evaluation, that instability is itself a result that needs to be reported.
+Together with the related-work threads above, this motivates JDCNet's protocol: training-only privileged supervision, a hard confidence mask, same-patient paired evaluation, and explicit reporting of failed comparator channels under a fixed patient-level gate.

-Taken together, the literature suggests a specific gap.
-Existing medical distillation studies mostly address same-modality compression, privileged-information and modality-hallucination papers motivate training-only auxiliary signals without focusing on tiny paired thoracic cohorts, and evidence-robustness papers explain why such settings demand unusually cautious interpretation.
-In contrast, this work studies training-only CT supervision for X-ray deployment under a reproducible, patient-level, evidence-bounded protocol.
-JDCNet should therefore be read as a hypothesis-driven pilot scaffold for testing CT-to-X-ray transfer claims, not as evidence that a richer module stack has already been validated.